prashasti24/Fashion_MNIST/README.md

 ![comp](https://user-images.githubusercontent.com/41579652/56460291-2e1b7c00-63be-11e9-9556-357c8fea8ac6.JPG)

+## Prerequisites

+We would highly recommend that before the hack night you have some kind of toolchain and development environment already installed and ready.
+If you have no idea where to start with this, try a combination like:
+- Python
+- scikit-learn / sklearn
+- Pandas
+- NumPy
+- matplotlib
+- An environment to work in (something like Jupyter or Spyder)

+For Linux people, your package manager should be able to handle all of this.
+If it somehow can't, see if you can at least install Python and pip and then use pip to install the above packages.

 ## Dataset Description

 - Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.